When it comes to building wealth, the best way to set yourself up for massive success is to invest first and foremost in yourself

 As I’m writing this in August of 2020, we’re currently in the midst of a recession, with an economy that’s barely flickering back to life and unemployment numbers at an all-time high.
 Stimulus money has kept the economy afloat for a bit, but that money is starting to run out.

 Real estate, on the other hand, is a slow-moving vehicle, so the full effects of the recession on the real estate market have yet to be seen.
 However, many experts predict that we’re about to see the deals of lifetime in the coming months and years, and many seasoned investors have money waiting in the wings to snatch up those great deals when they hit the market.

-That’s why now is the best time to invest money in yourself, by grabbing some of these books and investing in your own education, so that by the time those great deals come along, you’ll know exactly what you’re looking for and be perfectly positioned to take advantage of those life-changing opportunities.
+, by grabbing some of these books and investing in your own education, so that by the time those great deals come along, you’ll know exactly what you’re looking for and be perfectly positioned to take advantage of those life-changing opportunities.